Bernard Sainz: 'Dr' Mabuse

 I called the man whom all riders call when they have a problem: Dr Mabuse.
 For more than 30 years, the good doctor has been a central personality in the cycling world... and in horse-racing!
 He 'cares for' [soigne] men and horses without distinction, improving their performances with an efficiency universally recognised.
 A former amateur rider of talent, Mabuse looks after riders by love and horses by interest.
 My father calls him 'God' because of the fascination he exerts on those who approach him.
 But despite his powers, which are enormous, Mabuse has none of the exterior signs of a guru.
 The real power is inside.
 Everybody recognises his massive but discreet silhouette beside finish lines.
 He is seen but never mentioned.

 Jail

-On 11 April 2008, the high court in Paris condemned Sainz to three years in prison, the first half without release and the second on probationary freedom.
+On 11 April 2008, the high court in Paris sentenced Sainz to three years in prison, the first half without release and the second on probationary freedom.
 He was accused of administering doping products to athletes and practising medicine without a licence.
 He produced no evidence of medical training at his trial.